Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 done
 ```

-## Genymotion Keystore :
+## Genymotion Keystore

 ### Generate the keystore

-To sign an application APK with the release keys, gradle/Android Studio need a keystore.
+To sign an application APK with the release keys, gradle/Android Studio needs a keystore.
-For debug builds, a default keystore $HOME/.android/debug.keystore is useD.
+For debug builds, a default `$HOME/.android/debug.keystore` keystore is used.
 For release builds, we can specify another keystore generated from our release keys.

-How to generate the release keystore in the directory release-keys/keystore :
+How to generate the release keystore in the directory `release-keys/keystore`:

 ```
 $ openssl pkcs8 -inform DER -nocrypt -in ../platform.pk8 | \